If you’re new to the site, make sure you read our mission statement and story before beginning.

 - Do you have a close friend or family member that is part of a “minority” group in this country?
 Think about how current laws and issues affect them.
 How do you want them to be treated?
 Tell your Congressperson.

-- What is the most FRAGILE aspect of your life, and how can you make sure that it remains intact?
-What kinds of policies or responses do you want your Congressperson to take when it comes to this particular aspect (family, money, job, etc)?
+- What is the most fragile aspect of your life, and how can you make sure that it remains intact?
+What kinds of policies or responses do you want your Congressperson to take when it comes to this particular aspect?

 - Give your Congressperson a reason to listen.
 Ask yourself: What further activism would I engage in if a letter didn’t work?
 Let them know.
-Marching, phone banking…talk about your personal investment in these causes and let them know that you’re awake.
+Marching, phone banking, canvassing…talk about your personal investment in these causes and let them know that you’re awake.

 - If you’re at a loss as to a topic, turn on the news (just make sure you maintain skepticism) or go through the headlines of your local or national newspaper.
 What sticks out to you?
-What do you recognize, or not?
+What do you recognize?
+Stop and read what catches your eye.
 What names sound familiar?
 Think about what looks important and go from there.
+Talk to friends and family.
+Ask them to share their stories.

 - Postcards work too!
 You can buy them in bulk, or, if you’re on vacation, go ahead and buy one and send it to a Congressperson.
 Why not?
 All mail counts.

-- It’s ok if you can’t afford stamps.
+- It’s okay if you can’t afford stamps.
 Trying calling if you have enough minutes/access to phones, or email if you have access to the internet.
 This project is specifically about the power of letter writing, but don’t back away if you can’t get to a post office to buy stamps.
-EVERYTHING matters.
+Everything matters.
 Don’t forget that.

 - Try not to use form letters.
 They get ignored more if they are clearly mass produced.
 If there’s a narrative, they’re more likely to listen.